abhishek-ch/data-machinelearning-the-boring-way/README.md

 # Data & Machine Learning - The Boring Way

 This tutorial walks you through setting up and building a Data Engineering & Machine Learning Plaform.
 The tutorial is designed to explore many different technologies for similar problem without any bias.
-This will help developers to pick a particular technology

-__This is not a Production Ready Setup and its as well not the best way__
+__This is not a Production Ready Setup__

 ## Target Audience
 Data Engineers, Machine Learning Engineer, Data Scientist, SRE, Infrastructure Engineer, Data Analysts, Data Analytics Engineer